The membrane potential will always fall into one of the following categories:

-When the neuron is at rest, there is a baseline level of ion flow through leak channels.
-However, the ability of neurons to function properly and communicate with other neurons and cells relies on ion flow through channels other than the non-gated leak channels.
+When the neuron is at rest, there is a baseline level of ion flow through .
+However, the ability of neurons to function properly and communicate with other neurons through relies on ion flow through channels other than the non-gated leak channels.
 We will cover how these channels open in a later lesson.
 This chapter will examine ion flow through these channels after a stimulus and how the membrane potential changes in response.

-An excitatory postsynaptic potential (EPSP) occurs when sodium channels open in response to a stimulus.
+An Excitatory Postsynaptic Potential (EPSP) occurs when sodium channels open in response to a stimulus.
 The electrochemical gradient drives sodium to rush into the cell.
-When sodium brings its positive charge into the cell, the cell’s membrane potential becomes more positive, or depolarizes.
+When sodium brings its positive charge into the cell, the cell’s membrane potential becomes more positive, or .
 This change is called a depolarization because the cell’s membrane potential is moving toward 0 mV, and the membrane is becoming less polarized.
 At 0 mV, there is no potential or polarization across the membrane, so moving toward 0 would be a decrease in potential.
 This depolarization increases the likelihood a neuron will be able to fire an action potential, which makes this ion flow excitatory.
 Therefore, an EPSP is an excitatory change in the membrane potential of a postsynaptic neuron.

 A postsynaptic potential is typically brief, with ion channels closing quickly after the stimulus occurs.
 If there is not another stimulus, the cell will return to the resting membrane potential.

 An inhibitory postsynaptic potential, or IPSP, on the other hand, is caused by the opening of chloride channels.
-The equilibrium potential of chloride is -65 mV, so if the neuron is at rest at -60 mV, when chloride channels open, the electrochemical gradients drive chloride to flow into the cell.
-Chloride brings its negative charge into the cell, causing the cell’s membrane potential to become more negative, or hyperpolarize.
+The equilibrium potential of chloride is -65 mV, so if the neuron is at rest at -60 mV, the electrochemical gradients drive chloride to flow into the cell when chloride channels open.
+Chloride brings its negative charge into the cell, causing the cell’s membrane potential to become more negative, or .
 This change is called a hyperpolarization because the cell’s membrane potential is moving away from 0 mV, and the membrane is becoming more polarized.
 An IPSP decreases the likelihood a neuron will be able to fire an action potential, which make this ion flow inhibitory.
 Therefore, an IPSP is an inhibitory change in the membrane potential of a postsynaptic neuron.

-Like an EPSP, an IPSP is also typically brief, and the membrane potential will return to rest if not additional stimulation occurs.
+Like an EPSP, an IPSP is also typically brief, and the membrane potential will return to rest if no additional stimulation occurs.

 The Resting Membrane Potential is Critical

-A good rule of thumb is to remember that opening of sodium channels is excitatory whereas opening of chloride channels is inhibitory.
+A good rule of thumb is to remember that opening of sodium channels is excitatory whereas opening of potassium or chloride channels is typically inhibitory.

 Summation of Inputs

-Summation can occur in two ways.
-Temporal summation occurs when one presynaptic input stimulates a postsynaptic neuron multiple times in a row.
-Spatial summation occurs when multiple presynaptic inputs each stimulate the postsynaptic neuron at the same time.
-Both types of summation result in a depolarization of a higher magnitude that when only on excitatory input occurs.
+Summation can occur in two ways. occurs when one presynaptic input stimulates a postsynaptic neuron multiple times in a row. occurs when multiple presynaptic inputs each stimulate the postsynaptic neuron at the same time.
+Both types of summation result in a depolarization of a higher magnitude than when only a single excitatory input occurs.

 - Postsynaptic potentials occur in the dendrites or cell body